 We first prove that FHS-C has optimal censorship resilience, as per Definition~\ref{def:censorship resilience}.
 In the following analysis, we consider the worst case that there are $f$ Byzantine nodes (\ie, $t =f$).

 \begin{theorem} FHS-C has optimal censorship resilience regardless of the adversary's strategy. \end{theorem} \begin{IEEEproof} For the sake of contradiction, assuming the adversary can break the optimal censorship resilience.
 That is, the adversary can override a block $B_v$ proposed by an honest node in view $v$ by using a conflicting block $B_{v'}$ in view $v' \neq v$ at the same height.
 In other words, $B_{v'}$ rather than $B_v$ is committed at the height.
 Let $v'$ be the view number where an adversarial node is elected as leader and proposes this conflicting block.
 Then, we have the following cases. \begin{packeditemize} \item $v' \leq v-2$: By FHS's two-chain \texttt{committing rule}, $B_{v'}$ is committed by all honest nodes at view $v$.
 This means $B_{v'}$ is in the prefix of $B_v$ in every honest node's view.
-However, $B_v$ is at the same height as $B_{v'}$, contradicting the safety property where the chain ended with $B_{v'}$ should be a prefix of the chain ended with $B_v$ for every honest node. \item $v' = v-1$: Since $B_v$ is conflicting with $B_{v'}$, this means the honest leader does not observe $B_{v'}$ at view $v$.
-That is, the adversary withholds $B_{v'}$ at view $v'$, waits for $B_v$ to be proposed at view $v$, then publishes $B_{v'}$ to make $B_{v'}$ committed, aka \textit{preemptive forking attack}.
+However, $B_v$ is at the same height as $B_{v'}$, contradicting the safety property where the chain ended with $B_{v'}$ should be a prefix of the chain ended with $B_v$ for every honest node.

+\item $v' = v-1$: Since $B_v$ is conflicting with $B_{v'}$, the honest leader does not observe $B_{v'}$ at view $v$.
+That is, the adversary withholds $B_{v'}$ at view $v'$, waits for $B_v$ to be proposed at view $v$, then publishes $B_{v'}$ to make $B_{v'}$ committed, \ie, \textit{preemptive forking attack}.
 However, upon receiving $B_v$, all honest nodes will vote for $B_v$ and update the highest QC to $B_v.QC$.